opengeospatial/geoapi/_pages/faq.md

         by GeoAPI.
       </p>
       <p>
         The GeoAPI project eventually formed to pursue this work.
-The interfaces defined in the
-        <abbr>OGC</abbr> specification 01-009 became GeoAPI version 0.1.
-GeoAPI 1.0 was released with the draft
+        The interfaces defined in the <abbr>OGC</abbr> specification 01-009 became GeoAPI version 1.0.
-        of <abbr>OGC</abbr> specification 03-064 <cite>GO-1 Application Objects</cite>.
-In May 2005, the final draft
+        In May 2005, the final version of the <abbr>OGC</abbr> specification 03-064 <cite>GO-1 Application Objects</cite>,
-        of the GO-1 specification, which included GeoAPI interfaces, was accepted as an <abbr>OGC</abbr> standard and the matching version of GeoAPI was released as version 2.0.
+        which included GeoAPI interfaces, was accepted as an <abbr>OGC</abbr> standard and the matching version of GeoAPI was released as version 2.0.
       </p>
       <p>